Differential-henselianity and maximality of asymptotic valued differential fields: Asymptotic differential equations

 \begin{cor} Let $y \in \ca E$.
 Then \begin{enumerate} \item $y$ is an approximate solution of \eqref{eqn} $\iff$ $\ddeg_{\prec y} P_{+y} \ges 1$; \item if $y$ is an approximate solution of \eqref{eqn}, then its multiplicity is $\ddeg_{\prec y} P_{+y}$. \end{enumerate} \end{cor}

-A \emph{starting monomial for \eqref{eqn}} is a starting monomial for $P$ that lies in $\ca E$.
 An \emph{algebraic starting monomial for \eqref{eqn}} is an algebraic starting monomial for $P$ that lies in $\ca E$.
 So if $\ddeg_{\ca E} P=0$, then \eqref{eqn} has no algebraic starting monomials.
 By Proposition~\ref{ndiag}, if $\Gamma$ is divisible and $\mul P<\ddeg_{\ca E} P$, then there is an algebraic starting monomial for \eqref{eqn} and $\ddeg_{\ca E} P = \ddeg P_{\xf e}$, where $\f e$ is the largest algebraic starting monomial for \eqref{eqn}.

 It will be important to alter $P$ and $\ca E$ in certain ways.
 Namely, let $\ca{E' \subseteq E}$ be $\prece$-closed and let $f \in \ca E \cup\{0\}$.
 We call the asymptotic differential equation

 a \emph{refinement of \eqref{eqn}}.
 Below, \eqref{eqn'} refers to a refinement of this form.
 By Lemma~\ref{adh6.6.10},